cosmos72/gomacro/README.md

   then mark the file as executable with `chmod +x FILENAME.go` and finally execute it with `./FILENAME.go` (works only on Unix-like systems: Linux, *BSD, Mac OS X ...)

+* a Go code generation tool:
+  gomacro was started as an experiment to add Lisp-like macros to Go, and they are extremely useful (in the author's opinion) to simplify code generation.
+  Macros are normal functions whose arguments and result are code (abstract syntax trees,in the form of go/ast.Node), they are special only in one aspect: they are executed *before* compiling code, and their output *is* code.

+  Don't confuse them with C preprocessor macros: in Lisp, Scheme and now in Go, macros are regular functions written in the same programming language as the rest of the source code.
+They can perform arbitrary computations and call any other function or library: they can even read and write files, open network connections, etc... as a normal Go function can do.

-* a Go code generation tool (BETA): run `gomacro -m -w FILENAMES` to parse and expand macros in one or more files.
+  Run `gomacro -m -w FILENAMES` to parse and expand macros in one or more files.
   For each filename on the command line, gomacro will parse it, expand macros, then create a corresponding FILENAME.go with the parsed and macroexpanded imports, declarations and statements.